Block-Fused Attention-Driven Adaptively-Pooled ResNet Model for Improved Cervical Cancer Classification: Experimental results

+Precision ($Pre$) refers to the proportion of correctly predicted positive instances out of all instances that were predicted as positive while F1-score ($F1$) computes harmonic mean of sensitivity and precision, offering a balanced measure when both false positives and false negatives are important.
+Mathematically, they are calculated as follows:\\

-Accuracy represents the overall correctness of the classification model and is calculated as the ratio of correctly predicted instances to the total instances:
+Accuracy ($Acc$) represents the overall correctness of the classification model and is calculated as the ratio of the correctly predicted instances to the total instances:

-The results for the normal-abnormal classification are presented in Table \ref{tab:result_normal}.
-Here, the first column lists the type of cross-validation performed, the second column gives the feature extraction technique, and the rest of the columns list the values of the performance metrics.
-It is apparent from the table that while individual ResNet descriptors exhibit modest performance, a notable improvement is observed upon amalgamating all three ResNet descriptors.
-However, with LDA, we achieve maximum performance (except for specificity, which is slightly reduced).
-Fig. \ref{fig:bar_nor_ab} depicts the performance bar plot corresponding to Table \ref{tab:result_normal}.
+The results for the types classification using 5-fold and 10-fold cross-validation on the IARC dataset are presented in Table \ref{tab:result_type_5f} and Table \ref{tab:result_type_10f}, respectively.
+Here, the first column lists the feature extraction techniques, and the rest of the columns list the values of the performance metrics.
+The corresponding line plots are given in Fig. \ref{fig:bar_types_5f} and Fig. \ref{fig:bar_types_10f}, respectively.

+It is apparent from the tables that Base ResNets, Proposed BF-AD-AP-ResNets, and Proposed Tri-Stream model achieves an average performance of $90.91\%$, $94.58\%$, and $\textbf{98.63\%}$, respectively.
+Thus we can see we achieve $\approx\textbf{8\%}$ gain.
+We compute this average performance by taking the mean of all five performance metrics obtained from both 5-fold and 10-fold cross-validation.

+We also compare our results with the 10-fold cross-validation results reported in \cite{dash2023cervical}.
+Our method shows a substantial improvement over theirs, with gains of $\textbf{10\%}$ in precision, $\textbf{17\%}$ in F1-score, $\textbf{8\%}$ in specificity, $\textbf{17\%}$ in sensitivity, and $\textbf{17\%}$ in accuracy.

-Next, the results for the type classification are given in Table \ref{tab:result_type}, which follows the same pattern as normal-abnormal classification.
-We surpass the performance reported in \cite{dash2023cervical}, achieving $100\%$ metrics.
-Fig. \ref{fig:bar_types} shows the performance bar plot corresponding to Table \ref{tab:result_type}.
+Next, the results for the CIN score classification on the AnnoCerv dataset using 5-fold and 10-fold cross-validation are given in Table \ref{tab:result_CIN_5f} and Table \ref{tab:result_CIN_10f}, respectively.
+The respective line plots are given in Fig. \ref{fig:bar_cin_5f} and Fig. \ref{fig:bar_cin_10f}.
+This follows the same pattern as the types classification.

+Here, Base ResNets, Proposed BF-AD-AP-ResNets, and Proposed Tri-Stream model achieves an average performance of $87.68\%$, $89.66\%$, and $\textbf{93.39\%}$, respectively.
+Again, our gain is $\approx\textbf{6\%}$.
+The average performance is computed in the same manner as described for the IARC dataset.
+Currently, no competitive work is available on this dataset for comparison.